alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 You can build Flutter apps using any text editor.
 It is recommended to use editors that have both Dart and Flutter plugins(Android Studio, IntelliJ, VS Code, or Emacs).

-You already have all installed on school computer, but if you want to set up your PC, then follow the official [installation guide](https://flutter.dev/docs/get-started/install).
+You should already have all installed on school computers, but if you want to set up your PC, then follow the official [installation guide](https://flutter.dev/docs/get-started/install).

 Before we start take a look at Flutter's [official documentation](https://flutter.dev/docs)

 Hint: You can see some Flutter samples [here](https://flutter.github.io/samples/#?type=cookbook) 👩🏽‍🍳

-## Making your first app
+### Making your first app

 BizzCard is a simple application which shows a static card with your personal information.